-Analysis | 4 takeaways from the final 2020 presidential debate
+Analysis | 5 takeaways from the final 2020 presidential debate

 “No, it’s not a guarantee, but it will be by the end of the year,” Trump said.
 “But I think it has a good chance.”

 Trump also repeated his frequent and misleading claims that we only have so many cases because we have so much testing.
-He also falsely quoted Anthony S. Fauci as having said, “This is no problem; this is going to go away soon,” which bears no resemblance to anything Fauci ever said, despite Trump claiming they were Fauci’s “exact words.”
+He also falsely quoted infectious-disease expert Anthony S. Fauci as having said, “This is no problem; this is going to go away soon,” which bears no resemblance to anything Fauci ever said, despite Trump claiming they were Fauci’s “exact words.”
 Trump even at one point said of the virus, “We’re learning to live with it.”

 It wasn’t quite “it will go away,” as Trump spent much of the early outbreak saying.
 But the subtext was the same: Trump fudging and making up the details and downplaying the threat, even as the numbers and health officials say something very different — that we’re headed for a particularly arduous time and that the present trends are hardly so encouraging.